hype-app/gestpay-api/source/includes/_wscryptdecrypt_decrypt.md

  </Decrypt>
 ```

-GestPay communicates the payment transaction result to the merchant through an encrypted string (parameter b of the call to the url preconfigured by the merchant) with a set of transaction's informations.
+Axerve E-commerce Solutions communicates the payment transaction result to the merchant through an encrypted string (parameter b of the call to the url preconfigured by the merchant) with a set of transaction's informations.

 To Decrypt the data it is necessary to use Decrypt method passing the following parameters, the tags' names are case sensitive: